daniel-baf/matrix-solver/README.md

 this program is made for math work but it is free to use for those who want to modify it or use it for work and have a guide

+Is used the grid layout and box layout on y axis 4 the left and right panel